Guidelines for Conference Organizers

 Next the contributed abstracts need to be combined into coherent sessions of (4) four to (6) six presentations, with (6) six being the nominal target.
 In each session, the presentations should be ordered from first to last.
+SIAM discourages contributed lecture sessions in which most of the speakers come from the same organization or if all co-authors on the papers being presented in a contributed session are from the same organization.
 Each such contributed session should be given a short title.
 Contributed presentations and poster presentations may be rejected by the committee.
 If an abstract is deemed inappropriate for the conference, this should be conveyed to the SIAM meeting manager and a letter will be sent informing the submitter.

 Finally the contributed minisymposia and then the contributed sessions and poster presentation session should be scheduled.
 The SIAM office helps to facilitate this procedure and sends a letter informing the submitter that his/her presentation has been accepted and providing the scheduled time for the presentation.